-The Society for the Anthropology of Religion (SAR) holds an annual graduate student paper prize competition, which is aimed towards encouraging emerging scholars to write compelling ethnographies on religion.
-This prize is intended to foster theoretically significant, ethnographically rich work by students at an early stage of their career.
+The Society for the Anthropology of Religion (SAR) is pleased to announce its competition for the recently renamed Talal Asad Graduate Student Paper Prize, which is aimed towards encouraging emerging scholars to write compelling ethnographies on religion.
+The Asad Prize is intended to foster theoretically significant, ethnographically rich work by students at an early stage of their career.

-The prize includes a cash award of $250 for the winning paper, which might be recommended for publication in Religion and Society.
+The Asad Prize includes a cash award of $250 for the winning paper, which might be recommended for publication in Religion and Society.
 There will also be a $100 cash award for the runner up.
-Starting in 2018, SAR launched a mentorship program that pairs select graduate student finalists with faculty mentors.
-Finalists have an opportunity to meet with their mentor at the AAA meetings to gain valuable feedback on revising their papers for publication.
+SAR will continue its mentorship program that will pair select graduate student finalists with faculty mentors.
+Finalists will have an opportunity to meet with their mentor before or at the 2026 AAA meetings to obtain feedback on revising their papers for publication.

 Winner and Honorable Mention for the 2025 Student Paper Prize